PrairieLearn/PrairieLearn/new_docs/Instructor/GetStarted/getStarted.md

 # Create content in the browser

-Now that you have access to your course in [https://prairielearn.engr.illinois.edu/](https://prairielearn.engr.illinois.edu/), it is time to start creating course content.

 This is a view of your course home page (or a similar variation, depending on when your course was originally created):

 ![](start-guide/homepage.png)